TuanYi/BLACK_MELODY/README.md

 ## Join the Project Now

-If you would like to join my project, please just let me known by noticing me.
-You are most welcomed!
+If you would like to join my project, please just let me know.
+Your participation are most welcomed!

 ## Maintainers
 astroyi@stu.xmu.edu.cn